sanjit-bhagat/sanjit-bhagat/README.md

 ## 🚀 About Me

-Aspiring DevOps Engineer passionate about automation, cloud technologies, CI/CD pipelines, and infrastructure management.
+ DevOps Engineer passionate about automation, cloud technologies, CI/CD pipelines, and infrastructure management.
 Currently learning and building hands-on projects in Linux, Docker, Kubernetes, AWS, Terraform, and DevOps tools.

 ---